Malware has been a scourge on the internet for decades – why is it still a problem? Below are a few reasons why malware remains an issue.

 By disrupting the malware mechanism, NTX predicts, detects and blocks malware activity.
 Central control screens alert your security teams to threats that have blocked and suspicious activity and the platform integrates with a number of leading SIEMs.

 This infographic is useful for explaining the concepts and benefits quickly and clearly.
-NTX can be provided as a managed service suitable for organisations that don’t have their own in-house cyber security team, or installed and run in-house – no specialist hardware is required.
+NTX can be provided as a managed service suitable for organizations that don’t have their own in-house cyber security team, or installed and run in-house – no specialist hardware is required.

 DNS Deep Packet Inspection: Meeting Malware Threats Head-On